Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 But assuming a lender is willing to approve a personal loan for a consumer with subprime credit, it must make a profit despite occasional loan defaults.
 Lenders do this in several ways:

-• Creditworthiness: It’s misleading to say bad credit doesn’t figure into loan decisions because it indicates troubled credit histories that increase the lenders’ risk exposure.
-But some lenders overlook low credit scores, at least partly, and focus on other factors, including education, income, and debt.
+- Creditworthiness: It’s misleading to say bad credit doesn’t figure into loan decisions because it indicates troubled credit histories that increase the lenders’ risk exposure.
+However, some lenders overlook low credit scores, at least partly, and focus on other factors, including education, income, and debt.

-• Income: Both borrower and lender want an affordable loan arrangement.
-That’s why lenders require borrowers to disclose their monthly income, including wages, benefits, alimony, retirement account withdrawals, etc. A lender must know about a borrower’s debt and fixed living costs, such as rent or a mortgage.
+- Income: Lenders require borrowers to disclose their monthly income, including wages, benefits, alimony, retirement account withdrawals, etc. A lender must know about a borrower’s debt and fixed living costs, such as rent or a mortgage.
 Each reviewed lending network has a minimum acceptable monthly income requirement, usually from $500 to more than $1,000.
-When an online lender pulls an applicant’s credit reports, it checks the borrower’s employment status and compares the information with the loan application.
-Lenders routinely require additional documentation, such as W-2s, bank statements, and even copies of tax returns.

-• Loan size: The amount a lender will approve depends on the borrower’s income and creditworthiness.
-The reviewed lending networks understand their typical applicant has bad credit.
+- Loan size: The amount a lender will approve depends on the borrower’s income and creditworthiness.
 The first loan a lender grants a new borrower is risky since the consumer has yet to prove responsible financial behavior.
-It’s no surprise that the initial loan amount is usually modest.
 By successfully repaying an initial loan, the borrower establishes a positive relationship with the lender that can lead to more significant loan amounts down the road.
-Of course, a decline in a borrower’s financial capacity may nullify their positive loan experiences.

 Personal loans are secured when you pledge property as collateral.
 Some personal loan providers may accept securities, property, or collectibles as collateral, which increases a borrower’s access to fast cash while reducing overall costs.